A Fully Automated DM-BIM-BEM Pipeline Enabling Graph-Based Intelligence, Interoperability, and Performance-Driven Early Design: Method

 \subsection{Design Model to Building Information Model Transformation}

-This transformation provides a module that converts a design-oriented, stream-based B-rep file (.geo) into an Information Graph file (.owl or *.gbxml) .
-The framework interfaces with widely used B-rep formats through a translation module for *.stl and *.obj files, and automatically performs geometric cleansing during the conversion process.
+This transformation provides a module that converts a design-oriented, stream-based B-rep file (*.geo) into an Information Graph file (*.owl or *.gbxml).
+The framework is also compatible with widely used B-rep formats through a translation module for *.stl and *.obj files, and automatically performs geometric cleansing during the transformation process.

+The framework has developed an iterative geometry-processing module to support complex Boolean and 3D calculations based on the Python package PYGEOS.
+This package has high efficiency and robustness, but only supports basic calculations on 2D geometries.

+This framework has made a key input assumption that the framework expects building elements like walls to be represented as single surfaces, which is a common practice in early-stage conceptual modeling.